tonyespy/edgex-docs/docs_src/design/adr/0006-Service-Registry.md

 however it has no impact on any services which use Core Data, as the client config for each is read from the configuration provider (excluding security-proxy-setup).

-This means in order to change a service port, environment variable overrides need to set for every client service as well as security-proxy-setup
+This means in order to change a service port, environment variable overrides (e.g. CLIENTS_COREDARA_PORT) need to set for every client service as well as security-proxy-setup (if required).
-(if required).

 ## Decision
-Update the core, support, and security-proxy-setup to use go-mod-registry's ```Client.GetServiceEndpoint``` method on startup to determine (a) if a service dependency is available and (b) use the returned address information to initialize client endpoints (or setup the correct route in the case of proxy-setup).
+Update the core, support, and security-proxy-setup services to use go-mod-registry's ```Client.GetServiceEndpoint``` method on startup to determine (a) if a service dependency is available and (b) use the returned address information to initialize client endpoints (or setup the correct route in the case of proxy-setup).
+The same changes also need to be applied to the App Functions SDK and Go Device SDK, with only minor changes required in the C Device SDK (see previous commments re: the current implementation).

 *Note* - One impact of this decision is that as the security-proxy-setup service currently runs _before_ any of the core and support services are started, it would not be possible to implement this proposal without also modifying the service to use a lazy initialization of the API Gateway's